 4.6.1 The Bidder shall list the product’s capabilities in the tables below in relation to each of the required parameters.
 Instructions regarding how to enter the characteristics of the proposed products into tables are provided below:

-4.6.1.1 The capabilities of the proposed products must be entered according to the capabilities declared in the Manufacturer’s official public specifications (Datasheet, Specification Sheet, Comparison Chart).
-It will be possible to enter other data only in cases where the Manufacturer does not have public specifications of capabilities in relation to a certain parameter.
-In such cases, official references by the Manufacturer must be attached to the declared capabilities.
+4.6.1.1 The capabilities of the proposed products must be entered according to the requirements specified in the Specific Invitation to Tender document.
+In any event, the data presented in this Specific Invitation to Tender shall not go beyond the capabilities declared in the Manufacturer’s official public specifications (Datasheet, Specification Sheet, Comparison Chart).
+It will be possible to enter other data only in cases where the Manufacturer does not have a public specification of capabilities in relation to a specific mandatory parameter and has received prior written authorization for this from the Administrator of the Tender, who shall examine the matter and make a decision at his or her sole discretion.
+In these cases, official references by the Manufacturer must be attached to the declared capabilities.
 In any event, do not enter data that differs from, or contradicts, data published by the Manufacturer publicly.

-4.6.1.2 Bandwidth

-4.6.1.2.1 For each proposed component in the table, there is a minimum requirement for interfaces with a minimum required total bandwidth.
+4.6.1.2 For each proposed component in the table, there is a minimum requirement for interfaces with a minimum required total bandwidth.

-4.6.1.2.2 The total bandwidth shall consist of the amount and type of specific inputs required for part of the bandwidth, where supplementation of the minimum required bandwidth will be possible in any combination of interface components from the following types of communication interfaces:
+4.6.1.3 The total bandwidth shall consist of the amount and type of specific inputs required for part of the bandwidth, where supplementation of the minimum required bandwidth will be possible in any combination of interface components from the following types of communication interfaces:

-4.6.1.2.2.1 1 GbE – Copper
+1 GbE Copper – Copper

-4.6.1.2.2.2 1 GbE – SFP – Optical
+1 GbE SFP – Optical

-4.6.1.2.2.3 10 GbE – SFP – Optical
+10 GbE SFP – Optical

-4.6.1.2.2.4 40 GbE – SFP – Optical
+40 GbE SFP – Optical

-4.6.1.2.3 For each proposed component, it must be specified which interfaces can be converted to more advanced interfaces.
+4.6.1.4 For each proposed component, it must be specified which interfaces can be converted to more advanced interfaces.

-4.6.1.3 Management interfaces.
+4.6.2 Management interfaces

-4.6.1.3.1 Details are required for each component in the table regarding the amount and type of management interfaces.
+4.6.2.1 Details are required for each component in the table regarding the amount and type of management interfaces.